nxp-mcuxpresso/mcuxsdk-examples/_boards/kw47evk/driver_examples/lin/master/example_board_readme.md

 Overview
 ========
-The LIN (Local Interconnect Network) demo application is a use-case of LIN low level driver built on Low Power UART.
-This application demonstrates a signal transfer between the two nodes.
-Master node and slave node signals are represented by the character array.
-Both master and slave node must have implemented the timer that is used by timeout service routine every 500 us and master node use the same timer to check for switch of the frame table scheduler every 5 ms.
-The application and driver use the state machines to handle various of states of the bus on different levels.
+The LIN (Local Interconnect Network) demo application is built on Low Power UART.
-User can use the SW3 button to set master node to sleep and SW2 button to wakeup the master node which is indicated by LED state.
+SW3 is used as button 1 to set master node to sleep and SW2 is used as button 2 to wakeup the master node.
-This application supports only unconditional frame types.

-Note: Autobaudrate feature should stay disabled since the driver needs to be updated.

 Hardware requirements
 =====================